 Photo above: Lara Wagner provides sign language interpretation during the May 19 session of the 2016 United Methodist General Conference in Portland, Ore.
 Double exposure by Paul Jeffrey, UMNS.

 Stephanie Livigni is executive director of The Gate — Gateway to Independence, which is holding a Nov.
 9 fundraiser to support its programs for adults with intellectual and developmental disabilities.
 The program is at Sycamore Tree United Methodist...

 By Bill Dockery KNOXVILLE, Tenn.
 (Sept.
 11, 2019) -- One Sunday morning about 40 years ago, Ottalee Winegar was going to church at Central United Methodist Church.
 As she approached the church in the 4th and Gill neighborhood, she noticed a small ...

-BRISTOL, Va.
+By Rosa Slavik BRISTOL, Va.
 (April 11, 2017) -- On Saturday, April 8, the Bristol Challenger Little League kicked off its season in a big way.
-At 10 a.m., players in the league paraded around Boyce Cox Field, home of the Bristol Pirates, then headed to the ...
+At 10 a.m., players in the league paraded around Boyce Cox Field, home of the Bristol Pirates, then headed...